Beer-brewing in the Han Empire (202 BC to 220 AD)

 This classification seems to be based on the origin of the grain.
 We note that the beer from barley or wheat (mai jiu) are not included in the list.

 The inscription on the walls of tombs of Prince Liu Shen and his wife in Chang-shan « Shu jiu of shang-zun (quality) » casts doubt on the reality of a classification of beers based solely on the origin of the grains.
 Applied to beer, the zun concept refers to the density of beers, not to their compositions.
-The 3 qualities zun correspond to 3 different densities of beer, whatever the nature of the grains brewed.
+The 3 zun qualities denote 3 different densities of beer, whatever the nature of the grains brewed.
 The classification is based on a quasi-taxation logic thought by the imperial governement.
-The Han Dynasty established a number of monopolies (salt, iron) and implemented a grid of taxes on beer, that is to say, on the production and sale of beer throughout the main provinces of the empire.
+The Han Dynasty established a number of monopolies (salt, iron) and implemented a grid of taxes on beer, that is to say, on the production and sale of beer throughout the main provinces inside the empire.

 Moreover, facing the Xiongnu peoples in the north, the strength of the Han armies fails.
-Han then rush out into a marriage diplomacy.
+Han then rush out into a matrimonial diplomacy.
 The Jian Han Shu (History of the Former Han, -206 to 26) says that sprouted grains (mi nie) and silk are sent as gifts (or hidden tribute) to pastoralists Xiongnu who live their nomadic existence in northern China.
 These nomadic warriors are a constant threat to the empire and its sedentary communities.
-On the occasion of a marriage with a Han princess, the Xiongnu chief calls for, among other gifts from the Han court, an annual dowry of 10,000 piculs of sprouted grains for brewing beer (jiu nie), or 600 tons of malt per year !
+On the occasion of a marriage with a Han princess, the Xiongnu chief calls for, among other gifts from the Han court, an annual dowry of 10,000 piculs of sprouted grains for brewing beer (jiu nie), that is 600 tons of malt per year !

 We note that the nomads prefer beer-li, which historians now consider a beer made from malt (nie), and not a beer prepared with amylolytic ferments, the other major family of traditional Chinese beers in these times.
 Obvious practical reasons are guiding this choice.
 The dry malt is easily transported and is the best brewing ingredients ready for use.
 But the taste of pastors for fermented milk like koumiss suggests that beer-li should have the acidity and a light alcohol content that suited them.